 We carry insurance coverage on our properties of types and in amounts and with deductibles that we believe are in line with coverage customarily obtained by owners of similar properties.
 In response to the uncertainty in the insurance market following the terrorist attacks of September 11, 2001, the Federal Terrorism Risk Insurance Act (as amended, "TRIA") was enacted in November 2002 to require regulated insurers to make available coverage for certified acts of terrorism (as defined by the statute).
 The expiration date of TRIA was extended to December 31, 2014 by the Terrorism Risk Insurance Program Reauthorization Act of 2007 ("TRIPRA").
 Prior to TRIPRA, only acts of foreign terrorism could be "certified" for coverage under TRIA.
 Under TRIPRA, acts of both foreign and domestic terrorism can be "certified" for coverage under TRIA.
 Currently, the Company's property insurance program per occurrence limits are \$900 million, including coverage for foreign acts of terrorism "certified" under TRIA and coverage for domestic acts of terrorism up to \$500 million per occurrence, and an additional \$400 million of coverage for domestic acts of terrorism on a per occurrence and annual aggregate basis.
 Currently, we also carry nuclear, biological, chemical and radiological terrorism insurance coverage ("NBCR Coverage") for foreign acts of terrorism "certified" under TRIA, which is provided by IXP, LLC as a direct insurer, excluding our Value-Added Fund properties.
 The per occurrence limit for NBCR Coverage is \$900 million.
 Under TRIA, after the payment of the required deductible and coinsurance, the NBCR Coverage is backstopped by the Federal Government if the aggregate industry insured losses resulting from a certified act of terrorism exceed a "program trigger."
 The program trigger is \$100 million and the coinsurance is 10%.
-Under TRIPRA, if the Federal Government pays out for a loss under TRIA, it is mandatory that the Federal Government recoupt the full amount of the loss from insurers offering TRIA coverage after the p we currently carry earthquake insurance which covers our San Francisco region with a \$120 million per occurrence limit and a \$120 million annual aggregate limit, \$20 million of which is provided by IXP, LLC, as a direct insurer.
+Under TRIPA, if the Federal Government pays out for a loss under TRIA, it is mandatory that the Federal Government recoupt the full amount of the loss from insurers offering TRIA coverage after the pa

+We also currently carry earthquake insurance on our properties located in areas known to be subject to earthquakes in an amount and subject to self-insurance that we believe are commercially reasonable.
+In addition, this insurance is subject to a deductible in the amount of 5% of the value of the affected property.
+Specifically, we currently carry earthquake insurance which covers our San Francisco region with a \$120 million per occurrence limit and a \$120 million annual aggregate limit, \$20 million of which is provided by IXP, LLC, as a direct insurer.
 The amount of our earthquake insurance coverage may not be sufficient to cover losses from earthquakes.
 In addition, the amount of earthquake coverage could impact our ability to finance properties subject to earthquake risk.
 We may discontinue earthquake insurance on some or all of our properties in the future if the premiums exceed our estimation of the value of the coverage.

-We also currently carry earthquake insurance on our properties located in areas known to be subject to earthquakes in an amount and subject to self-insurance that we believe are commercially reasonable.
-In addition, this insurance is subject to a deductible in the amount of 5% of the value of the affected property.
-Specifically,